shahzeb-akhtar/Customer_Segments/README.md

 - altair
 - sklearn

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 ### Code

 Code is provided in the `customer_segments.ipynb` notebook file.
-You will also require the `customers.csv` dataset file to complete work.
+Data is present in `customers.csv` file.

 ## Data